Loading, please wait...

 Get comprehensive travel insurance for your next trip, with policies starting from just *

 Travelling for business can either be a fun experience or perhaps a bit of a chore, depending on the way you look at it.
 From the moment the decision to leave Europe by the UK became a reality; the question on many business travellers minds was the impact Brexit could have on travellers from Europe to the UK, and vice versa.

-At Holiday Extras Cover Ltd we aim to provide you with comprehensive information we can to ensure your travel is as smooth as possible - both before and after Brexit.
+At Holiday Extras we aim to provide you with comprehensive information to ensure your travel is as smooth as possible - both before and after Brexit.
 Let your business travel be more about fun and less about hassle!

 How might a no-deal Brexit affect UK business travellers?

 We can confirm the Brexit extension provides certainty that all existing business travel arrangements for UK business travellers to the EU will continue as normal, until at least the 31st January 2020.
 The good news is, provided you have an up to date EHIC card, you can still access state medical care in any EU country until the 31st January 2020.

 Okay so you've probably heard speculation around the prospect of a 'no-deal Brexit', but what exactly does that mean for business travel?
 And, how could it affect a UK business traveller, or tourist to a European country?